seiferla/FiBo/docs/use_cases/UC_4_manual_adding_of_data/UC_4_manual_adding_of_data.md

 Feature: manual adding of data

   As a signed in user
-  i want to add a receipt by manually entering the data in order to track my spend money.
+  I want to add a receipt by manually entering the data in order to track my spent money.

   Background:
     And I am on the homepage